shirish93/shirish93.github.io/_posts/2021-05-04-diverse-hobbies.md

 hidden: true
 ---

-My journey with juggling multiple unrelated hobbies suggests that engineers with a diverse and varied set of interests can be essential assets to organizations hoping to foster innovation and creativity.
+My journey with juggling multiple unrelated hobbies suggests that engineers with a diverse interest are assets to foster innovation and creativity.

 **From mad-scientist to Problem-Solver**